-E. Grievance Process Procedures for Other Forms of Discipline and Classroom Exclusion and Other Forms of Discipline
+E. Grievance Procedures for Classroom Exclusion and Other Forms of Discipline

-Any parent/guardian or student who is aggrieved by the imposition administration of classroom exclusion and/or other forms of discipline, including discipline that excludes a student from district-provided transportation or extra-curricular activities and detention, and/or classroom exclusion has the right to an informal conference with the principal or designee for resolving the grievance.
+Any parent/guardian or student who is aggrieved by the administration of classroom exclusion and/or other forms of discipline, including discipline that excludes a student from district-provided transportation or extra-curricular activities and detention, has the right to an informal conference with the principal or designee for resolving the grievance.
 If the grievance pertains to the action of an employee, the district will notify that employee of the grievance in accordance with the applicable collective bargaining agreement.